• Home

 And yet, we continue to hear sermons like 7 Steps to a Successful Life, at the exclusion of helping families bring their challenges into the light.

 So we dry our tears, stuff our fears, and pretend everything is okay.
-Or, we leave the church altogether.
+Or, we take the easy way out and leave the church altogether.
 I know churches can do better, and that’s why I’m sharing my story.

-Do people with cancer or other life-threatening illnesses attend church and receive emotional support?
-Every week.
-It’s possible to treat mental illness as normal, because for so many it is.
-It’s possible to view depression through an accurate lens rather than as a sin, and to treat anxiety as something deeper than a lack of faith.
+Do people with cancer or other life-threatening illnesses attend church and receive prayer and emotional support?
+Yes, every week.
+But the moment you mention Christians having depression, you get uncomfortable looks.
+I believe it is possible to treat mental illness as normal, simply because for so many it is.
+It’s possible to view depression through an accurate lens rather than as a scandal and to treat anxiety as something deeper than a lack of faith.
+Depression and anxiety are as much a sin as having leukemia.
+Mental illness is not a sin, it’s a sickness, and as Christians, we ought to be the first to seek to help.

 “You have too much to live for.
 Yes, you’re depressed right now, but you are still beautifully and wonderfully made.
 God’s not done with you yet.
 Don’t you go leaving us.
 People in our church need what you’ve got.”

-My pastor didn’t shy away me.
+My pastor didn’t shy away from me or ignore my mental illness.
 He visited me and gave me a snippet of hope in a dark place.
 He knew what to do, and he did it.

 So, I choose hope.
 I believe the future will hold powerful moments where the mentally ill feel inclusion, acceptance, and hope.